hydro-informatics/hydro-informatics.github.io/_sources/numerics/telemac2d-steady.md

   * Modify and save edits in `/your/simulation/case/user_fortran/friction_user.f`.
   * Tell the steering (`*.cas`) file to use the modified FRICTION_USER Fortran file by adding the keyword `FORTRAN FILE : 'user_fortran'` (makes Telemac2d looking up Fortran files in the `/user_fortran/` subfolder).
 * Useful examples are:
   * The BAW's Donau case study that lives in `/telemac/v8p2/examples/telemac2d/donau/` and features the usage of a `*.bfr` `ZONES FILE` and a `roughness.tbl` `FRICTION DATA FILE`, which are enabled through the `FRICTION DATA : YES` keyword in the `t2d_donau.cas` file.
-The donau examples was presented at the XXth Telemac-Mascaret user conference and the conference proceedings are available at the BAW's [HENRY portal](https://hdl.handle.net/20.500.11970/100418).
+The Donau example was presented at the XXth Telemac-Mascaret user conference and the conference proceedings are available at the BAW's [HENRY portal](https://hdl.handle.net/20.500.11970/100418).
   * The [Baxter tutorial](http://www.opentelemac.org/index.php/component/jdownloads/summary/4-training-and-tutorials/185-telemac-2d-tutorial?Itemid=55) (look for the contribution *Reverse engineering of initial & boundary conditions with TELEMAC and algorithmic differentiation*).
-* To assign zonal roughness values, use QGIS, Blue Kenue and a text editor:
+* To assign zonal roughness values, use QGIS, Blue Kenue, and a text editor:
   * Delineate zones with different roughness coefficients draw polygons (e.g., following landscapes characteristics on a basemap) in separate shapefiles with QGIS (see also the {ref}`pre-processing tutorial on QGIS <tm-qgis-prepro>`).
   * Import the separate polygons as closed lines in Blue Kenue (see also the {ref}`pre-processing tutorial on Blue Kenue <bk-tutorial>`).
   * Assign elevations to the polygons (closed lines) in Blue Kenue (requires {ref}`elevation information <bk-xyz>`).
   * Add a new variable to the {ref}`Selafin <bk-create-slf>` geometry and call it BOTTOM FRICTION (this can be another `*.slf` file than the one where the computational mesh lives).
   * Use the {ref}`Map Object <bk-2dinterp>` function (*Tools* > *Map Object...*) to add the polygons (closed lines) to the BOTTOM FRICTION mesh variable.
-  * Define zone numbers in Blue Kenue and save them (export) as `*.xyz` or `*.bfr` zones file (conversion to zones file may required opening the `*.xyz` file in a text editor and saving it form there as `*.bfr` file).
+  * Define zone numbers in Blue Kenue and save them (export) as `*.xyz` or `*.bfr` zones file (conversion to zones file may require opening the `*.xyz` file in a text editor and saving it from there as `*.bfr` file).
-* In the `*.cas` file, make sure set a value for the FRICTION parameter according to the above descriptions and to set the `*.slf` file with the BOTTOM FRICTION variable for the `ZONES FILE` keyword.
+* In the `*.cas` file, make sure to set a value for the FRICTION parameter according to the above descriptions and to set the `*.slf` file with the BOTTOM FRICTION variable for the `ZONES FILE` keyword.

 ```